Gran Canaria is currently out of lockdown but still maintains health and safety measures such as wearing masks, to prevent the spread of Coronavirus.

-The state of alarm began on 15th March 2020 and has been extended to 24th May 2020.
-It could be extended again into June.
+The state of alarm began on 15th March 2020 and was extended several times, finally coming to an end on 21st June 2020.

 Gran Canaria Lockdown Rules